poult-lab/daily-word/english_words_ learning.md

 06.goalkeeper /ˈɡoʊlkiːpər/

-[n] K League sees first foreign goalkeeper in 28 years.
+[n] K League sees first foreign goalkeeper in 28 years./South Korea Goalkeeper Receives Wife's Support Ahead of World Cup.

 "a player whose job is to stop the ball from going into his or her own team's goal"